 I Think My Gums Are Receding Gladstone, MO

-At Gladstone Family Dental Group, we focus on the health of our patients' gums just as much as we do on their teeth.
+At Gladstone Family Dental And Implants, we focus on the health of our patients' gums just as much as we do on their teeth.
 We understand the critical nature of the gums and the role they play in keeping teeth healthy, strong, and intact.
 Through regular dental care, we can work to prevent gum disease.
 In certain situations, regular dental care is all a patient needs.
 However, if you do notice that your gums begin to recede, call (816) 559-7943 and schedule an appointment with our Gladstone, MO dental office.
 Since gum recession can lead to further health challenges, it is important to address the issue right away.

 Why are gums receding from my teeth?